The Mall at Tuttle Crossing

 The Mall at Tuttle Crossing is an enclosed shopping mall located in northwest Columbus, Ohio.
 It has a Dublin, Ohio mailing address, but it is in the Columbus city limits.
-It was developed by a joint venture of Taubman Centers and the Georgetown Company and opened on July 24, 1997.
+It was developed by a joint venture of Taubman Centers and the Georgetown Company and opened July 24, 1997.
 In 2021, the mall was reported to be heading towards foreclosure.
 The anchor stores are Macy's, Scene75 Entertainment Center, and JCPenney.
-There is one vacant store that was once Sears.
+One vacant store previously housed Sears.

 History

+The mall was originally planned for a site at Sawmill Road and SR 161, however plans did not materialize and the site ultimately became Sun Center in 1994.

 The mall opened on July 11, 1997 with Sears, Lazarus, Marshall Field's, and JCPenney as anchor stores.

-In 2003, Lazarus was turned into Lazarus-Macy's, and the original Marshall Field's became Kaufmann's in February 2003.
+In 2003, Lazarus was rebranded Lazarus-Macy's, and the original Marshall Field's became Kaufmann's in February 2003.
 Lazarus-Macy’s became Macy’s in March 2005.
 In 2006, due to the Federated-May merger, the Kaufmann's store was renamed Macy's at Hayden Run.

-As of October 2006 there are two Macy's located at the mall, Macy's at Tuttle Crossing (the original Lazarus store) and Macy's at Hayden Run (the former Marshall Field's/Kaufmann's) until March 2017.
+As of October 2006 there were two Macy's located at the mall, Macy's at Tuttle Crossing (the original Lazarus store) and Macy's at Hayden Run (the former Marshall Field's/Kaufmann's) until March 2017.

-On January 4, 2017, Macy's announced it would be closing the Macy's at Hayden Run sometime during the same year.
+On January 4, 2017, Macy's announced it would close its store at Hayden Run later that year.

 In early summer 2018, Scene75 Entertainment purchased the former Marshall Field's/Kaufmann's/Macy's building and tract.
 Soon after Scene75 on October 11, 2019 they were open to the public.

 On December 28, 2018, it was announced that Sears would also be closing as part of a plan to close 80 stores nationwide.
 The store closed in March 2019.

 The Mall portion has had three owners during its history (both prior owners were purchased by Simon):